 Your model railroad club members will likely have to pay some dues, at least in the beginning if not on a continuing basis.
 If you can get your layout up and running quickly - at least a portion of it - you can start having train shows for the public and collect fees, or donations.
 If you can do this often enough, you may get enough income to be able to dispense with membership dues.

 You should have someone in the group, or perhaps one of the spouses serve as treasurer - to keep track of the income and expenses and report this at the meetings.

 See if you can get non-profit tax-exempt status for your club - such as 502(c)3, non-profit status, in which case everything that is bought for the club is not taxed; and it allows for donations, or other income that won't have to be taxed.
 If possible, try to get the club incorporated within the state which allows for some legal protection for individual members.
 That way, if the building caves in and someone gets hurt, the corporation may be liable, but not the individual members.

-If possible, have the entire club own the building where the layout will be located, rather than having one person own the building who then could quit and ruin the entire club.
-Never allow the whole organization to be dependent on the presence or absence, or the whims of one person.
+If possible, have the entire club own the building where the layout will be located, rather than having one person own the building who then could quit and leave the entire club stranded.
+Try not to allow the whole organization to be dependent on the presence or absence, or the whims of one person.